knpuniversity/rest/knpu/episode2/creating-tokens-in-the-api.rst

 programmer and throw that same error.
 Perfect, so this actually should all be setup.
 Of course what I forgot to do was write the scenario first, so shame on me~ Let's write the  scenario to make sure this is working.
 I'll copy most of the working version.
-Hhere, we won't actually pass any request body.
+Here, we won't actually pass any request body.
 Fortunately we've made our decode function able to handle that.
 We know the status code is going to be 400.
 We can check to see that the ``errors.notes`` property will equal the message that is actually on the ``ApiToken`` class.
 It will